bayraktar1/SRA-Data-Collector/README.md

 You can combine them as long as you specify everything in their respective files.

 **Samples that fall under "strains" in the NCBi database are currently not found when searching through a higher taxon rank.**

+## Recommendations and warnings
+- Please be aware that you could download considerable amounts of samples using this pipeline and run out of storage space quickly.
+- It is recommended that you first explore the `metadata.csv` that is output by the `metadata.smk` before downloading the samples.
+- You can make adjustments to the `clean.tsv` output to adjust the samples that will be downloaded.
+- It is recommended that you pass 10–20 cores to downloads.smk to significantly speed up downloading samples.
+- If the download of the SRA database dump fails, you could download it manually from [here](https://gbnci.cancer.gov/backup/SRAmetadb.sqlite.gz) and place it in the `Data/` directory.

 # Roadmap
 - [ ] Ensure that samples classified as strains are found by SRA-Data-Collector